iksnerd/iksnerd-starter/README.md

 ### Firebase Setup
 - Create a Firebase project
 - Create an App in the Firebase project
-- Copy the `firebaseConfig` object from your Firebase project settings after creating the app
-- Paste the `firebaseConfig` object in `/infrastructure/firebase/client.ts`
 - Enable Firestore
 - Enable Authentication
 - Enable Google Authentication